ocaml/ocaml.org/data/tutorials/language/0it_03_lists.md

 ```

 (The function [`Fun.flip`](/api/Fun.html#VALflip) reverses the
-argument order of a binary function.)
+parameter order of a binary function.)

 ### Folds